Peter Wilson (footballer, born 1996)

-Peter Wilson (born 9 October 1996) is a Liberian footballer who plays as a forward for the Liberian national team.
-He grew up in Sweden, where his family moved when he was three years old.
+Peter Wilson (born 9 October 1996) is a Liberian professional footballer who plays as a forward for USL Championship club Oakland Roots and the Liberian national team.

+Early life

+Although born in Liberia, Wilson grew up in Sweden, where his family moved when he was three years old.

 Career

 Club

 As a youth, Wilson played for GIF Sundsvall, where he started playing for the senior team in 2016.
 In 2020, he moved to Sheriff Tiraspol.
-From 4 February 2021, Peter Wilson represents Podbeskidzie Bielsko-Biała.
-He signed a contract for six months.
+On 4 February 2021, Wilson signed a six-month contract with Polish club Podbeskidzie Bielsko-Biała.

+On 29 January 2025, after spending three years in Norway, Wilson moved to the United States to play for Oakland Roots SC.

 International

 Wilson represented Sweden at the under-15, under-16, and under-19 levels.
 He made his debut for Liberia against Chad on 9 October 2019.